megajoules8/duvet/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Ubuntu's packaging of Python omits the ``idlelib`` library from it's
-base packge.
+base package.
 If you're using Python 2.7 on Ubuntu 13.04, you can install
 ``idlelib`` by running::

     $ sudo apt-get install idle-python2.7